dresio12/QS_projection_model/README.md

 MLB_data_excel_file_creation.R: The main Rscript to generate the master dataframe.
 Very much currently a work in progress.

-park_factors_17_24: obtains all the park factors for each stadium from 2017-2024
+park_factors_17_24.R: obtains all the park factors for each stadium from 2017-2024

-all_chadwick_people.R: Code to obtain all the necessary players and umpires for this model and potentially future others.
+all_chadwick_people.R: obtain all the necessary players and umpires for this model and potentially future others.

+game_packs_df.rds: the game packs used to create the initial model, does not update daily